craig@blackpagedigital.com

 |

-Turing Test: Performance Metrics for Evaluating a Computer Simulation
+the Turing Test: Performance Metrics for Evaluating a Computer

-of the Human Mind", submission to the International Conference on
+Simulation of the Human Mind", Second International Conference on

 Developmental Learning.